sanspeur-abhay/release-notes-action-app/README.md

 ## License

 Feel free to use this template for your personal or commercial projects.

+# Release Notes Action App

+A GitHub Action to automatically generate release notes from pull requests.

+## Features
+- Automatically generates release notes from merged PRs
+- Categorizes changes into features and bug fixes
+- Simple and easy to use